Mr. Rushworth: Place in Plot

 Mr. Rushworth plays a minor yet important role in the novel.
 After Mr. Rushworth gets engaged to Maria, he begins to think about improvements for his estate.
 He invites most of the Bertram household, as well as the Crawfords, to his estate to examine it and see what improvements can be made.
 As the party arrives at the house, he greets them with the utmost cordiality.
 When everyone goes outside, he is accompanied by Maria and Mr. Crawford.
 He runs off to go fetch the key for a locked gate, while Maria and Henry slip through and go off on their own.
 When Rushworth comes back, he isn't quite sure what to do; he does not know whether he should stay or go after them.
 He finally goes after him, but is not happy with what he finds.
 However, he perks up when Henry picks Julia to sit with him as they leave Sotherton.

 Mr. Rushworth takes part in the play Lovers' Vows, a controversial act in the Bertram household because Sir Thomas would never have allowed such frivolity to occur.
 However, he is too engaged in the finery which he is to wear to take note of what else is going on, specifically the flirtation of Maria and Henry.
 He has a lot of trouble learning his lines, and later he tells Sir Thomas that he thought the play was a bad idea to begin with.

 Portrayal in Movies

-In the 1983 PBS mini-series of Mansfield Park, he is played by Jonathan Stephens.
+In the 1983 BBC mini-series of Mansfield Park, he is played by Jonathan Stephens.

 In the 1999 version of Mansfield Park, Mr. Rushworth is played by Hugh Bonneville.
 He is portrayed as a man of little sense who greatly cares about his social image.

 In the 2007 film of Mansfield Park, he is played by Rory Kinnear and is portrayed as a fool.